Black Bean Dip Recipes

 • 1/4 teaspoon pepper

-• 1/2 teaspoon teaspoon Spike seasoning
+• 1 teaspoon teaspoon Spike seasoning

 Eden organics is a good brand for canned black beans.
-Drain them thoroughly and put them in a blender with the sour cream.
+Drain them thoroughly and put them into a blender with the sour cream.
 Blend with the seasonings just until it's smooth leaving in small chunks of beans.
 Put the mixture into a bowl and then add the rest of the ingredients and stir well.

-Spike can usually be found in a natural foods store.
-Black bean dip recipes need the extra flavor so add your own favorite herb if you can't find the Spike.
 Stir thoroughly and store in the refrigerator.
 Be sure to take it out an hour before you intend to serve it as it tastes much better at room temperature.
 You can also make this recipe with aduki beans which have excellent flavor.

 Black Bean Dip 2